 A North Captiva Island Mystery

 "Killer Island" starts with one of those dramatic scenes which are followed by a completely different scene with different characters.
-I won't tell you what happens in that opening scene other than say it was murderous but what follows ends up entertaining but also initially kind of routine.
+I won't tell you what happens in that opening scene other than to say it was murderous.
+What follows ends up entertaining but also initially kind of routine.
 As such after Ashley finds this ankle bracelet it goes missing then reappears making her suspicious of Johnny, we have the police on the prowl after a woman went missing and as you would expect we have Ashley ending up in danger as she starts snooping.
 To put this bluntly there are parts of "Killer Island" which might make some groan due to their cliche nature such as Ashley and Mike having had marital issues, yes he had an affair.

-What this all boils down to is that "Killer Island" is a solid thriller, classic in style with a murder, an initial suspect and then multiple characters all seem to be secretive along with a woman who ends up in danger having started to snoop in to things herself.
+What this all boils down to is that "Killer Island" is simply a solid thriller, classic in style with a murder, an initial suspect and then multiple characters all seem to be secretive along with a woman who ends up in danger having started to snoop in to things herself.